ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 Create seperate git commits for each part of the exercise, once you're done this lesson push your changes to the debug_buttons branch of your repository.

--
+- Create a 4 bit binary counter using all 4 LEDs.
+An LED being off should represent a binary 0, and an LED being on should represent a binary 1.
+The internal counter should increment each time BTN0 is pressed.
+The LEDs should reset once the internal counter reaches 16.

+**Challenge:**
-- Create a password system that uses BTN0, BTN1, BTN2 as inputs, and BTN3 as the "enter" button.
+1. Create a password system that uses BTN0, BTN1, BTN2 as inputs, and BTN3 as the "enter" button.
    The program should start in a locked state with LED0 turned on.
 The user should be able to click a combination of BTN0, BTN1, BTN2 (that you choose at compile time) as the passkey entry stage.
    Once the user clicks BTN3, "Correct!" should be printed if the password was correct, and "Incorrect!" should be printed if the password was wrong.
 After the user entered their password with BTN3, LED0 should turn off and your program should enter a "waiting" state.
-The user should be able to press any button to reset the program back to its locked state while it's in the waiting state, and the program should be able to be used again.
+The user should be able to press any button to reset the program back to its locked state while it's in the waiting state, and the program should reset.

-*Challenge*
-- When the board starts, turn LED3 on for 3 seconds.
+2. When the board starts, turn LED3 on for 3 seconds.
 During those 3 seconds, the user should be able to click BTN3, which puts the program into an "entry" mode until BTN3 is clicked again.
 The user should be able to enter a password of their choice by entering a sequence of BTN0, BTN1, BTN2.
 Once they click BTN3, the password should be saved, and the program should enter the locked state, where it should function the